supercurses/ChatGPT-Hairdresser/Testing with Hairdresser ChatGPT and Stable Diffusion.md

 I'm testing the following:
 - Whether GPT4 can accurately detect hair type from a photograph
-- Whether GPT4 can provide new hair style recommendations that an experienced hairdress would
+- Whether GPT4 can provide new hairstyle recommendations that an experienced hairdresser would
-- Whether Stable Diffusion can take a description of the new hair style, the face, an image of the face, the scene and create a visualization of how that new hair style would look in real life
+- Whether Stable Diffusion can take a description of the new hairstyle, the face, an image of the face, the scene and create a visualization of how that new hairstyle would look in real life

+Problem to solve: clients often show up at the salon with unrealistic expectations of what is possible with their hair style or desired management routine.
+Can we use AI to give the client an understanding up front of what is realistic for their hair and how those new styles will look in real-life?

 I'm working with a real life hairdresser on this project.